influxdata/docs-v2/content/influxdb/v1/flux/guides/optimize-queries.md

 [`set()`](/flux/v0/stdlib/universe/set/),
 [`experimental.set()`](/flux/v0/stdlib/experimental/set/),
 and [`map`](/flux/v0/stdlib/universe/map/)
-can each set columns value in data, however **set** functions have performance advantages over `map()`.
+can each set column values in data, however **set** functions have performance advantages over `map()`.

 Use the following guidelines to determine which to use: